-The factors that contribute to the cost of a hospital insurance policy vary from person-to-person, so while the base price of hospital insurance is the same for everyone thanks to community rating, the final cost of your hospital insurance may be different to what your neighbour pays.
+The factors that contribute to the cost of a hospital insurance policy vary from person-to-person.
+The base price of hospital insurance is the same for everyone thanks to community rating, but the final cost of your hospital insurance may be different to what your neighbour pays.

-Several factors contribute towards the cost of your hospital insurance:
+Here are six key factors that contribute towards the cost of your hospital insurance:

 HBF frequency discounts